thayronarrais/docker-laravel-postgres-nginx/README.md

 # Installation
 + To get started, the following steps needs to be taken:
 + Clone the repo.
-+ cd to the project directory.
++ `cd laravel-docker-postgres` to the project directory.
-+ cd to web and run the command to create a new Laravel project into **application** directory.
++ `cd` to web and run the command to create a new Laravel project into **application** directory.
-+ cd .. to back the project directory.
++ `cd ..` to back the project directory.
 + Run `docker-compose up -d` to start the containers.
 + Visit http://localhost to see your Laravel application.
-+ Try connect 127.0.0.1:5432 to acess Postgres
++ Try to connect 127.0.0.1:5432 to access Postgres
-+ After start, note that one directory and one file will be created with name *postgres* and file *data*, this files are Database archives
++ After starting, note that one directory and one file will be created with name *postgres* and file *data*, this files are Database archives

 # usage:
 + `docker-compose up -d` to start all containers
 + `docker-compose down` to stop all containers
-+ If you need to restart after modifying *docker-compose.yml* or *Dockerfile* into php-fpm directory,
++ If you need to restart after modifying *docker-compose.yml* restart with `docker-compose down` and `docker-compose up -d`

 # Images
 + redis:alpine